 I’d definitely be bragging about that... but no... we do hang out every once in awhile.
 We show each other music, it’s always fun.
 And the other Idols as well you know, Stefano [Langone] every once in awhile, even Paul [McDonald].

-Did you watch this season of Idol at all?
+Did you watch Idol after your season at all?

 Yeah, I felt like I had to, since I’m like an alumni now.